 Only 15 Tests for West Indies' Allan Rae, who was born today, but his fleeting stay at the top level had nothing to do with a lack of quality.
 Rae averaged 46 between 1948 and 1953, when the demands of his burgeoning legal career in Jamaica caused him to retire from the first-class game.
 In Chennai in 1948-49, he added 239 for the first wicket with Jeff Stollmeyer, a West Indian record that stood until 1982-83.
 But his best innings was probably the one at Lord's in 1950, where his 106 laid a foundation for Ramadhin and Valentine to bowl West Indies to a famous first win in England.
 Rae went on to become a respected administrator and president of the West Indies Cricket Board between 1981 and 1988.

 An unwanted milestone for Mark Taylor in Karachi.
 When he was caught behind off Waqar Younis, Taylor became the first person to bag a pair in his first Test as captain.
-But in time Pakistan would become a happier hunting ground: four years later Taylor hit 334 in Peshawar to equal Don Bradman's Australian Test record score, before declaring on himself with Brian Lara's 375 in sight.
+But in time Pakistan would become a happier hunting ground: four years later Taylor hit 334 in Peshawar to equal Don Bradman's then-Australian Test record score, before declaring on himself with Brian Lara's 375 in sight.

 Slow torture for New Zealand in Bombay.
 Chasing 188 to win the first Test against India, they were skittled for 127 with Bishan Bedi and Erapalli Prasanna sharing all ten wickets and 63.5 of the 69 overs bowled in the innings.
 Serious rioting in Ahmedabad had forced the match to be switched to Bombay, and it was another 14 years before Ahmedabad became the 56th Test venue.